syncfusion-content/ej2-circulargauge-docs/ej2-javascript/circular-gauge/accessibility.md

 ## Screen reading in Circular Gauge

-Accessibility in the Circular Gauge component ensures that all users, regardless of ability or disability, can use screen reading.
+Accessibility in the Circular Gauge control ensures that all users, regardless of ability or disability, can use screen reading.
 The following Circular Gauge elements will be read aloud using screen reading software, such as Narrator for Windows.

 | Elements | Description |
 | --- | --- |